Cynthia and Douglas Crocker Endowed Professor in Business

-Her teaching covers and has covered many aspects of marketing strategy, including multinational and global marketing, biotech marketing, international channel strategy and purchasing and supply chain management.
-At Northern Illinois University, Professor Sullivan teaches marketing strategy (undergrad), global marketing (undergrad and graduate), content marketing (graduate) and buyer behavior (undergrad).
+Her teaching covers many aspects of marketing strategy including multinational and global marketing, biotech marketing, international channel strategy, and purchasing and supply chain management.
+At Northern Illinois University, Professor Sullivan teaches marketing strategy (undergraduate), global marketing (undergraduate and graduate), content marketing (graduate) and buyer behavior (undergraduate).
 Her classes are both online and on campus.

-In addition to her research and teaching, Professor Sullivan's work experience and consulting have been in the consumer-packaged goods (CPG), grocery wholesaling and foodservice industries.
+In addition to her research and teaching, Professor Sullivan has work and consulting experience in the consumer-packaged goods (CPG), grocery wholesaling and food service industries.

-She currently serves as the program co-chair for the Marketing Management Association (MMA) Fall Educators' Conference (through 2021).
-She is also on the board of the MMA.
-Professor Sullivan enjoys serving in varying capacities with the Ph.D.
-Project, which encourages and mentors students of color as they work on their doctorate degrees.
-At NIU, she serves on the Department of Marketing Curriculum Committee as well as the University Assessment Panel at the university level.
-She is an authorized departmental representative for the Institutional Review Board at NIU.
+She currently serves on the board of the Marketing Management Association (MMA) as well as the editorial review board of the Marketing Management Journal.
+Sullivan enjoys serving in varying capacities with the Ph.D.
+Project which encourages and mentors students of color as they work on their doctoral degrees.
+At NIU, she is the chair of the Department of Marketing Curriculum Committee and is the assistant chair on the College of Business Curriculum Committee.
+She is the faculty advisor for two student groups: Women in Business Professions, and the Hispanic Business Student Association.
+At the university-level, she serves on the University Assessment Panel and is an alumna of the Emerging Faculty Leadership Program.
+She is also an Authorized Departmental Representative for the Institutional Review Board at NIU.

-Professor Sullivan is married and has two sons in high school.
-She volunteers her personal time at the boys' school and extracurricular activities as well as at her church.
-She enjoys reading 19th century English literature and “old-school" mysteries.
+Professor Sullivan is married and has two sons, one in college and one in high school.
+She volunteers her personal time with her youngest son’s extracurricular activities as well as at her church.
+She enjoys reading 19th-century English literature and “old-school” murder mysteries.